-To qualify for the VA Aid and Attendance benefit, the military veteran or a surviving spouse must have a financial need, have been honorably discharged, plus have a disability or require help with certain daily activities.
-In addition, they must have served during the Mexican Border period, WWI, WWII, Korea, Vietnam, or the Gulf Wars.
+To qualify for the VA Aid and Attendance benefit, the military veteran or a surviving spouse of a veteran must have a financial need, have been honorably discharged, plus have a disability or require help with certain daily activities as a result of their military service.
+In addition, they must be wartime veterans that have served during the Mexican Border period, WWI, WWII, Korea, Vietnam, or the Gulf Wars.

 How Does VA Aid And Attendance Work?

-The Veteran’s Administration’s Aid And Attendance benefits (also known as Housebound benefits) gives an additional monthly income to financially needy military vets who also are housebound, disabled, or who need someone to assist them with ADLs (activities of daily living).
+The Veteran’s Administration Aid And Attendance benefits (also known as Housebound benefits) gives an additional monthly income to financially needy military vets who also are housebound, disabled, or who need home care services such as someone to assist them with ADLs (activities of daily living).

-This monthly benefit is provided in addition to a basic monthly VA pension, if you are already receiving one.
+These monthly VA benefits are provided in addition to a basic monthly VA pension, if you are already receiving one.

-It’s sad but true – the VA estimates that about 25 percent of veterans qualify, but many don’t even know the program exists.
+It’s sad but true – the VA estimates that about 25 percent of veterans qualify, but many of these eligible veterans don’t even know the program exists.
 In fact, only about 5 percent of eligible vets are enrolled in the program.
 You could be missing out!

 In the next section, I’ll go into more detail about how to qualify for this benefit, but meanwhile, if you or your military veteran family member struggle with financial concerns and also with day to day activities, such as getting dressed, bathing, eating or toileting, this benefit could help immensely.

 I’m not going to sugar-coat it, though – there is some paperwork involved and a lot of proof that you’ll need to gather before submitting your application.
-The tax-free benefit, however, ranges between $1200 (surviving spouse) to $1880 (veteran). so it is very worth jumping through these hoops to obtain it.
+The tax-free benefit, however, ranges between $1200 (surviving spouse) to $1880 (veteran), which can be a great boost to your annual income.
+It seems it would be very worth jumping through these hoops to obtain it.

-How Do I Qualify For VA Aid And Attendance Benefits?
+How Do I Qualify For Veterans Aid And Attendance Benefits?

-In order to qualify for VA Aid and Attendance benefits, you have to meet the criteria in several categories:
+Before you begin the application process, you must first qualify.
+In order to qualify for VA Aid and Attendance benefits, you have to meet the following eligibility requirements in several categories: